AstraZeneca tows Britain's FTSE lower after takeover snub

 In common with AstraZeneca, the broader market is also trading above long-run average valuations.
 The FTSE 100 trades at a price to earnings ratio of 13.8, compared to a 10-year average of 11.8, Thomson Reuters Datastream showed.

-The top two risers were airlines easyJet, up 4.7 percent, and International Consolidated Airlines, up 3.5 percent, as forecast-beating results from Irish peer Ryanair buoyed the sector.
+Among the top risers were airlines easyJet, up 4 percent, and International Consolidated Airlines, up 2.7 percent, as forecast-beating results from Irish peer Ryanair buoyed the sector.

-Both easyJet and International Consolidated Airlines succumbed to profit taking in recent sessions - down 10 percent and 6.9 percent respectively last week - as investors cashed in profits on powerful rallies seen over the past 12 months.
-(Editing by Alison Williams)
+Both easyJet and International Consolidated Airlines succumbed to profit taking in recent sessions - down 10 percent and 6.9 percent respectively last week - as investors cashed in profits on powerful rallies seen over the last 12 months.
+(Editing by Sophie Walker)